Protecting Forests & Parks

 From the Berkshires to Cape Cod, there are many different types of forests, but all provide important natural and economic values including clean air and water supplies, recreational opportunities, habitat for fish and wildlife, timber and other forest products, and community character that contributes to quality of life and property values.

-The ecosystem service value of forests is estimated at nearly $3 billion annually.
-(Losing Ground: At What Cost)
+The ecosystem service value of forests is estimated at $5.2 billion annually.

-Forests also play critical roles in addressing climate change, both in terms of mitigation (reducing heat-trapping air pollutants) and adaptation to unavoidable climate changes already underway.
+Forests also play critical roles in addressing climate change, both in terms of mitigation (reducing heat-trapping air pollutants) and adaptation to unavoidable impacts already underway.
 Forests in Massachusetts:

 Learn more about the benefits of forests in preventing and preparing for climate change.